skergoat/Symfony-API/README.md

 USE API

-   From homepage go page "Sign In" and authenticate
+   From homepage go to page "Sign In" and authenticate

       - username: user
       - password: 000